pstansfeld/LipIDens/README.md

 ![logo](lipidens_final_Asset_2.png)

-LipIDens is a pipeline for simulation assisted interpretation of lipid or lipid-like densities in e.g. cryogenic electron microscopy (cryo-EM) structures of membrane proteins.
-The protocol can be used to establish CG simulations, analyse lipid binding sites using [PyLipID](https://github.com/wlsong/PyLipID), screen, rank and process [PyLipID](https://github.com/wlsong/PyLipID) outputs and establish atomistic simulations to refine lipid binding poses.
+**LipIDens** is an open-source pipeline for **simulation-assisted interpretation of lipid and lipid-like densities** observed in cryo-electron microscopy (cryo-EM) structures of membrane proteins.

-LipIDens aims to guide the user from 'lipid-like' to 'lipid-site' to assist membrane protein structure interpretation.
+LipIDens integrates **coarse-grained and atomistic molecular dynamics (MD) simulations** with **PyLipID-based analysis** to identify, characterise, and rank lipid binding sites, enabling experimental densities to be connected to specific lipid chemistries.

+---

-## Applications:
+## Key Capabilities

 - Differentiating between sterol and phospholipid binding sites where structural densities are ambiguous.
 - Assess preferential binding of different lipid types to a site where lipid-like density is observed.
 - Evaluate whether lipid tail densities are likely to belong to the same or adjacent binding sites.